 The California court case Mendez v.
 Westminster (1947) was similar to Brown vs. Board of Education at the California level.

 At 19:12 Greenwich Mean Time on October 4, 1957 a Soviet R-7 ICBM launches from Bailonur Cosmodrome.
 It carries a small satellite named Sputnik weighing less than 200 lbs.
 The space age begins.
+The launch was a surprise to the world (especially the USA) even though the Soviets had provided enough information in advance that the launch should not have been a surprise.

 Bank of America kicks off the use of all-purpose credit cards by mailing out 60,000 BankAmericards (the predecessor to Visa).